-If your child is facing juvenile charges in the Commonwealth of Virginia, you are likely concerned about what the future holds.
+If your child faces juvenile charges in the Commonwealth of Virginia, you are likely concerned about what the future holds.
 Unlike some other states, a juvenile criminal conviction in Virginia doesn’t necessarily disappear once a child becomes an adult, nor do they automatically become sealed from the public.
-In fact, some juvenile felony convictions remain on an individual’s criminal record permanetly.
+In fact, some juvenile felony convictions remain on an individual’s criminal record permanently.
 Misdemeanor and traffic convictions are handled differently.

 A juvenile can face significant penalties if convicted of a crime.
 Virginia judges may require minors to participate in a juvenile probation program or attend a residential treatment facility.
 Alternately, they may sentence them to a Virginia juvenile detention center.
 However, when a felony conviction is involved, a judge can commit the minor to the Virginia Department of Juvenile Justice.
 Keep in mind that juveniles who are confronting serious felony charges could be tried as adults and may receive lengthy sentences if convicted.

 As a parent, you naturally want to prevent these juvenile crime charges from negatively impacting the course of your child’s life.
 When you retain B.R.
 Hicks to handle your child’s case, you’ll be working with a juvenile defense attorney who will fight aggressively for your child’s rights and future at every turn.
 Mr. Hicks is a former Assistant Commonwealth’s Attorney and a police officer who recognizes how the law can treat juveniles unfairly and needlessly compromise future opportunities.
 Call B.R.
 Hicks today to discuss your child’s underage drinking, vandalism, (destruction of property), or drug charges case so that you can begin to develop an effective legal strategy moving forward.